AIceDog/Material2AI/README.md

 ### Can I use it in a packaged game?

-No. Material2AI is an editor plugin.
-It is meant for Unreal Editor workflows.
+No. Material2AI is an editor plugin for Unreal Editor workflows.

 ### Does it require an AI service or API key?

 No. Material2AI only generates structured text.
-You can paste or save that text and use it with the AI tool of your choice.
+You can use that text with the AI tool of your choice.

 ### Does it support Material Functions?

 Yes.
-It can export Material Function assets directly and can expand referenced Material Functions from a Material graph.
+It can export Material Function assets directly and expand referenced Material Functions from a Material graph.

 ### Where are saved reports stored?